-At Westvale Park we recognise that our children learn in different ways and we are passionate about providing a wide variety of opportunities that will inspire them to become confident learners.
-We are on a journey to become a Forest School which will provide enrichment opportunities and inspiration to help children develop writing and maths skills in a real-life context.
+At Westvale Park, we recognise that children learn in different ways.
+We are passionate about providing a wide variety of opportunities that will inspire them to become confident learners.
+Forest School provides enrichment opportunities and inspiration to help children develop their vocabulary and secure knowledge from the National Curriculum.

 Principles of Forest School

-- It is a long-term process of regular sessions, rather than a one-off or infrequent visits; the cycle of planning, observation, adaptation and review links each session.
+- A long-term process of regular sessions, rather than a one-off or infrequent visits; the cycle of planning, observation, adaptation and review links each session

-- It takes place in a woodland or natural environment to support the development of a relationship between the learner and the natural world.
+- Takes place in a woodland or natural environment to support development of the relationship between the learner and the natural world

-- It uses a range of learner-centred processes to create a community for being, development and learning.
+- Uses a range of learner-centred processes to create a community for being, development and learning

-- It aims to promote the holistic development of all those involved, fostering resilient, confident, independent and creative learners.
+- Promotes the holistic development of all involved, fostering resilient, confident, independent and creative learners

-- It offers learners the opportunity to take supported risks appropriate to the environment and to themselves.
+- Offers learners the opportunity to take supported risks appropriate to the environment and themselves

-- It is run by qualified Forest School practitioners who continuously maintain and develop their professional practice.
+- Taught by qualified Forest School practitioners who continuously maintain and develop their professional practice

 Safety at Forest School